themaddoctor1/LangEngine/README.md

 | Sum | `+ <expression> <expression>` | Adds two expressions. |
 | Variable | `<identifier>` | Evaluates to the value of a variable. |

+### PemdasLang

+PemdasLang is an interpreted language that is specifically designed to provide a working example of an order of operation.
+The grammar allows for the use of addition, subtraction, multiplication, division, and parentheses.

 ## Future

 In the future, I intend to add more features to the compiler in order to make it easier to develop more complex languages.
 This includes, but is not limited to: